 People with diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more and those who have a compromised immune system (due to HIV Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more infection or chemotherapy for cancer Chemotherapy Chemotherapy involves the use of drugs to destroy cancer cells.
-Although an ideal drug would destroy cancer cells without harming normal cells, most drugs are not that selective.
-Instead, drugs... read more ) or chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
+HIV is transmitted... read more infection or chemotherapy for cancer Chemotherapy and Other Systemic Cancer Treatments Systemic treatments are those that have effects throughout the body rather than being applied directly to the cancer.
+Chemotherapy is a form of systemic treatment that uses drugs to kill cancer... read more ) or chronic kidney disease Chronic Kidney Disease Chronic kidney disease is a slowly progressive (months to years) decline in the kidneys’ ability to filter metabolic waste products from the blood.
 Major causes are diabetes and high blood pressure... read more may develop a particularly severe form of external otitis termed malignant or necrotizing external otitis Malignant External Otitis Malignant external otitis is a dangerous infection of the external ear that has spread to the skull bone (temporal bone) containing the ear canal, the middle ear, and the inner ear.
 Malignant... read more .

 Pressure changes during airplane flights and underwater diving can cause ear pain (see also Barotrauma of the Ear Barotrauma of the Ear Barotrauma is an injury caused by increased air pressure, such as during airplane flights or scuba diving.
 Barotrauma can cause ear pain or damage to the eardrum.
 The eardrum separates the ear... read more ).
 Such ear pain occurs when the tube that connects the middle ear and the back of the nose (eustachian tube) is blocked or fails to function normally.
 The blockage or dysfunction keeps pressure in the middle ear from equalizing with outside pressure.
 The pressure difference pushes or pulls on the eardrum, causing pain.
 Pressure changes can also cause the tympanic membrane to rupture.